-The exchange rate for the Euro is about 1.21 United States dollars for one Euro.
-The best way to get a good exchange rate in Germany is by using an ATM, also known as a Geldautomat.
+The exchange rate for the Euro is about 1.11 to 1.21 United States dollars for one Euro.
+The best way to get a good exchange rate in Germany is through an ATM, a Geldautomat.

-You will find them almost everywhere around Germany, including banks, shopping centers, train stations, post offices, hotel lobbies, and the airport.
-You can select English as your language on each of them as well, so you won’t have to worry about not understanding the machine.
+You will find them everywhere around Germany, including banks, shopping centers, train stations, post offices, hotel lobbies, and the airport.
+You can also select English as your language on each of them, so you won’t have to worry about not understanding the machine.